qiime2/dev-docs/source/storing-data/types.rst

 .. contents::
    :local:

-QIIME 2 uses a combination of types and formats to represent: what data *means* and how to *use* it, repsectively.
+QIIME 2 uses a combination of types and formats to represent: what data *means* and how to *use* it, respectively.
 This document will attempt to motivate why typing may be useful and outline how QIIME 2 implements types and what they can be used for.

 An Analogy